angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 ## Closing Thoughts

 What a journey.
-Once again I want to thank Francois and Axion for putting on a great event, Nik for judging and helping me keep chill when not in the best state and all my opponents for being lovely people.
+Once again I want to thank Fran&ccedil;ois and Axion for putting on a great event, Nik for judging and helping me keep chill when not in the best state and all my opponents for being lovely people.
 I want to especially thank Dave, Josh and Ben for being there between rounds and at the end to help keep me somewhat sane.
 (They also did pretty well going 4-2 in the Modern Trios